sukudoku-org/.github/profile/README.md

-Sukudoku is an open source Sudoku creating and sharing website for anyone to enjoy.
-The goal is to support the majority of popular Sudoku variants, allow mixing variant types, and enable users to hand-create interesting Sudoku puzzles with the help of solvers and generators.
+Chūdoku is an open source Sudoku creating and sharing website for anyone to enjoy.
+The name comes from the Japanese word for addiction: solving sudoku on chudoku will hopefully be addicting 😊

+The long term goal is to support the majority of popular Sudoku variants plus those only playable on the computer.
+The website will enable users to create interesting multi-variant Sudoku puzzles with the assistance of auto-fill generation and solution checker tools.

 Some features that are planned are:
 - Flexible Sudoku Editor